keithalewis/math/lo.md

 Note that if $P$ is false then $P\supset Q$ is true no matter if $Q$ is true or false.
-If you think it is peculiar that 'false implies true' is a true statement then you and I agree on that.
+If you think it is peculiar that 'false implies true' is a true statement then you are in good company.

+...contraversy...

 __Exercise__. _Show $\neg(\neg P)$ always has the same truth value as $P$_.
 <details>